-DHHS personnel shall be permitted to meet with and interview the child named in the report when the child is present at the school as provided in this section.
+DHHS personnel shall be permitted to meet and interview the child named in the report when the child is present at school as provided in this section.
 The building administrator or designee shall:

-- A. Require the DHHS employee requesting to interview the child named to provide identification and written certification that in the Department's judgment, the interview is necessary to carry out its duties; - B. Require the DHHS caseworker to discuss the circumstances of the interview and any relevant information regarding the alleged abuse or neglect with the child's teacher, guidance counselor, school's nurse, social worker or building administrator, as the caseworker deems is necessary to provide needed emotional support to the child prior to and following the interview; - C. Not place conditions on how the interview is conducted, including but not necessarily limited to requiring that certain persons be present during the interview; prohibiting certain persons from being present during the interview; and requiring notice to or consent from a parent or guardian; - D. Provide an appropriate, quiet and private place for the interview; and - E. Not disclose any information about DHHS's intention to interview the child except to school officials or the school's attorney who need the information to comply with the interview request.
+- A. Require the DHHS employee requesting to interview the child to provide identification and written verification that in the Department's judgement, its interview is necessary to carry out its duties. - B. Require the DHHS caseworker to discuss the circumstances of the interview and any relevant information regarding the alleged abuse or neglect with the child's teacher, guidance, school nurse, social worker or building principal/designated agent as the caseworker deems is necessary to provide needed emotional support to the child prior to and following the interview. - C. Not place conditions on how the interview is conducted, including, but not necessarily limited to requiring that certain persons be present during the interview; prohibiting certain persons from being present during the interview; and requiring notice to or consent from a parent or guardian. - D. Provide an appropriate, quiet, and private place for the interview; and - E. Not disclose any information about DHHS's intention to interview the child except to school officials or the school's attorney who need information to comply with the interview request.